Open ASR Leaderboard: Towards Reproducible and Transparent Multilingual and Long-Form Speech Recognition Evaluation: ASR Leaderboard

 \subsection{Metrics}

 We report results on two metrics: \textit{word error rate} (WER) for comparing transcription quality, and \textit{inverse real-time factor} (RTFx) for comparing inference speed.

-To account for differences in punctuation and casing between model outputs and the dataset transcriptions (see \cref{tab:datasets}), we normalize text before computing WER.
-Punctuation and casing are removed, and an English text normalization pipeline, closely following Whisper~\cite{whisper}, is applied.
-This includes number normalization (\eg ``0'' to ``zero''), spelling standardization, and filler word removal (\eg ``uh'', ``mhm'').
+Not all models produce transcripts with punctuation, casing, or disfluencies; in particular, some models explicitly remove the latter.
+To account for discrepancies between model outputs and dataset transcriptions (last column of \cref{tab:datasets}), we normalize all text prior to computing WER.
+This normalization removes punctuation and casing, and applies an English text normalization pipeline closely following that of Whisper~\cite{whisper}.
+The pipeline includes number normalization (\eg ``zero'' to ``0''), spelling standardization, and the removal of filler words.
+On the leaderboard, models are sorted according to average WER across all datasets of a corresponding task.